10 Essential Easter Verses for Kids – with Printables!

 We love it when you share!

 Easter is about the story of Jesus!
 Not an Easter bunny, Easter basket, or Easter egg hunt!
-These essential easter verses for kids are simple verses from the Bible that will help teach and instruct children about the importance and significance of the Easter celebration.
+These essential Easter verses for kids are simple verses from the Bible that will help teach and instruct children about the importance and significance of the Easter celebration.

 Easter Bible Verses

 The Easter story is the ‘grand finale’ in the gospel story.
-We dare not get it wrong!
+We dare not get Easter Sunday wrong!
 And yet, the scriptural stories of Easter and Christmas often get buried in the commercialism of the holidays.
 Meanwhile, parents sit back and try to muddle their way through teaching their children about these holidays in a way that does not completely crush their enjoyment of the holidays, but also correctly reinforces the gospel and all that it offers.
 After all, the gospel offers eternal salvation, and our desire for our children should utmostly be that.

 The printable version of these verses is available to download completely free (no sign-up required!).
 However, if you do like these types of printables.
 I invite you to join my faith-based email subscriber list.
+These would be great to add to Easter baskets or memorize as a family throughout the Easter season!

 Short Easter Verses for Kids